pact-foundation/pact-php/README.md

 ```

 ### 4. Run the test
-Everything should be green
+Everything should be green and the pact file should be published to the broker.

-## Other Notes
-This was tested and used on Windows 10.
-Below are the versions of PHP:

-- PHPUnit 6.2.2
-- PHP 7.1.4

-## Key Examples
+## Examples
 ### Provider setUp and tearDown
 The setUp and tearDown on a per Provider test basis needs to use closures